hyperledger/indy-hipe/text/wallets/README.md

 are to avoid vendor lock-in.

-All of these reasons--to clarify design scope, to provide uniform high security, and to guarantee interop--suggest that we need a formal HIIP to document wallet architecture.
+All of these reasons--to clarify design scope, to provide uniform high security, and to guarantee interop--suggest that we need a formal HIPE to document wallet architecture.

 # Tutorial
 [tutorial]: #tutorial

+(For a slide deck that gives a simplified overview of all the content in this HIPE, please see [http://bit.ly/2JUcIiT](http://bit.ly/2JUcIiT).
+The deck also includes a link to a recorded presentation, if you prefer something verbal and interactive.)

 ### What Is an Identity Wallet?

-Informally, an __identity wallet__ (not just "wallet") is a digital container for data that's needed _to control a self-sovereign identity_.
+Informally, an __identity wallet__ (preferably not just "wallet") is a digital container for data that's needed _to control a self-sovereign identity_.
 We borrow this metaphor from physical wallets:

 ![physical wallet](physical-wallet.png)